 I always get a little bit nervous before travelling and this time it was no different.
 In fact, after months of fundraising for the project and working out how best to pack all the additional resources I was taking to the support the project, really proved a challenge.
 As well as letting clients know I was planning to work from a different part the world!

 So how did I succeed, well I started early, as things generally can and do go wrong, I put a plan in place.
 I was patient and let go, “took my foot of the gas” so as to speak when all was not working to plan.
 I trusted but kept up the effort of doing what I could do, priortising, saving up, creating an ideas mind map, speaking to people, asking for help, showing vulnerability at times, focusing on supporting others.
 I clearly understood my motivations and inspirations and built them into my plan.
 I kept to my daily meditation and compassion practices, allowed space when I got anxious and stressy.
-I also did what I increasingly what I realise is key, and scientific research backs up, that loving kindness is the antidote when I am being too tough on myself and expecting too much of others.
+I also did what I increasingly realise is key (and scientific research backs up), I turned to loving kindness; the antidote when I am being too tough on myself, and expecting too much of others.
 This is definitely work in progress!

 As I promise to hold your hand on your journey of change, I need to know what it is like to be on the other-side.
 This experiential knowing helps me keep a sense of perspective and it enables me to be objective, authentic and compassionate to you and your journey.

 The confidence we get from making personal changes is amazing.
 Yes it is hard, and it does not always happen overnight.
 I often have to remind clients I am not a magician and habits may have taken a lifetime to form.
 Sometimes it is a life-long journey to undo habits and patterns, it takes courage.
 I believe doing the work of letting go, allows us to achieve our potential and flourish as individuals and as human beings.
 We are all connected.
 Eloquently articulated below by Albert Einstein.